YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 For this analysis, we examined the distribution of sodium(PDV) values conditioned on whether the recipe is labeled for kids (True) or not (False).
 Both distributions are right-skewed, but recipes labeled for kids generally have lower sodium values compared to those not labeled for kids.
 This indicates that recipes intended for children tend to contain less sodium.
 We will further analyze whether this difference is significant in later sections.

 ### Interesting Aggregates
-In this section, we investigate the relationship between whether the recipe is kid-friendly and other columns we believe are relavent in the dataframe, including `'sodium(PDV)'`, `'minutes'`, `'n_steps'`, `'n_ingredients'`, `'is_free'`, and `'rating'`.
-We group by the is_kid label and aggregate the mean of each columns.
+In this section, we investigate the relationship between whether the recipe is kid-friendly and other columns we believe are relevant in the dataframe, including `'sodium(PDV)'`, `'minutes'`, `'n_steps'`, `'n_ingredients'`, `'is_free'`, and `'rating'`.
+We group by the is_kid label and aggregate the mean of each column.

 | is_kid   |   sodium(PDV) |   minutes |   n_steps |   n_ingredients |   is_free |   rating |
 |:---------|--------------:|----------:|----------:|----------------:|----------:|---------:|
 | False    |       28.6239 |   70.4862 |  10.0143  |         9.15846 | 0.0593935 |  4.68081 |
 | True     |       23.7842 |   62.3692 |   9.95724 |         8.41533 | 0.0850192 |  4.67098 |

-Above is the summary table comparing various characteristics between recipes labeled is kid-friendly and those not labeled.
+Above is the summary table comparing various characteristics between recipes labeled as kid-friendly and those not labeled.
 It shows that items for kids have lower average sodium content (23.78 vs. 28.62), take less time to prepare (62.37 vs. 70.49 minutes), and have fewer ingredients (8.42 vs. 9.16).
 Interestingly, items for kids are more likely to be free (0.09 vs. 0.06) and have a slightly lower average rating (4.67 vs. 4.68), highlighting significant differences in nutritional content, preparation complexity, and accessibility between the kid-friendly recipes and not kid-friendly recipes.
-This interesting aggregates offer us a significant insight on which features of a recipe may correlate more with the kid-friendly labeling which inform us on future testing and modeling.
+These interesting aggregates offer us a significant insight on which features of a recipe may correlate more with the kid-friendly labeling which inform us on future testing and modeling.

 ---
 ## Assessment of Missingness